 These innovative devices are designed to smoke meat (beef, pork, etc.) for hours at a time to infuse it with the overpowering BBQ flavor we know and love.
 However, many people mistakenly believe that gas smokers are either too hard or too dangerous to use, both of which are far from the truth.

 To help you get re-acquainted with the art and flavorful benefits of smoked meat, we’ve rounded up the five best gas smokers of the market today plus a whole lot of useful information on how to use your smoker correctly.
 So, ready to get your BBQ on?

-What To Check When Shopping For A Gas Smoker
+- What To Check When Shopping For the Best Gas Smoker

 Easy to use and clean, producing kick-ass flavored meat, occupying little space… It’s evident that gas smokers have a lot going on and are an excellent investment for those die-hard fans of BBQ steaks.
 But, which one is best for you?

 To help you make an educated and conscious decision, we’ve gathered around the top 5 gas smokers on the market today along with their best and not-so-good qualities.
 So, let the gas smoker hunting begin!

 If you are on the market for a lightweight smoker to carry around during your camping trips, we’ve got you covered.
 This appliance is an excellent example of what happens when convenience meets efficiency.
 Smoke Vault is also very easy to use, and its compact size makes it a perfect candidate for your outdoor adventures.
 So, here’s everything you need to know about this portable gas smoker.

 Ranging from 150 to 500oF, this device can meet everyone’s needs.
 So, you can either slow cook your meat or have it sizzling as soon as possible.